joeloftusdev/stereo-delay/README.md

-# StereoDelay
+# Stereo Delay

 ![screenshot](https://github.com/joeloftusdev/StereoDelay/assets/152509645/a0dd9f83-d464-48f9-9fad-a95a6bdbb889)

-Right Delay is a percentage of the left.
-Output has a 12db boost to account for some volume loss.
+A Stereo Delay plugin built with the JUCE Library.

+## Features
+* L & R Delay
+* Feedback
+* Tone
+* Mix
+* Output Level

+## FYI

-On Windows the knob images are in my pictures directory.
-(File::SpecialLocationType::userPicturesDirectory) in the  myLookAndFeel.cpp; you can change this if you would want to keep them elsewhere: https://docs.juce.com/master/classFile.html.
+On Windows the knob images are kept in my pictures directory.
+(File::SpecialLocationType::userPicturesDirectory) in the  myLookAndFeel.cpp.
+You can change this if you want to keep them elsewhere: https://docs.juce.com/master/classFile.html.

 ## Built With